chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 ```
 Besides [LBox][2], there is also a structure [LC][lc] that implements the
 same traits as LBox but contains the lexical location information as well as
 the encapsulated expression in the form of an exposed tuple.
+It is preferred
+when a smart pointer to heap is not required or redundant.

 <br>